Thomas Ray (cricketer)

 Thomas Ray (dates unknown) was an English cricketer who played mainly for Berkshire and Middlesex.
 He was for many years employed by Marylebone Cricket Club (MCC) as a professional who probably coached the members.

 Ray was a good batsman but principally noted for his fielding, which was outstanding.
-Ray's known career of 72 first-class cricket matches was from 1792 to 1811.
+Ray's known career of 72 cricket matches was from 1792 to 1811.